FranckLab/HR-VPTM/README.md

 HR-VPTM is a script bundle that feeds light field microscopy (LFM) data to volumetric particle tracking (PT) for reconstructing 3D volumetric displacements and strains from LFM images of fluorescent microparticles.

 ## Purpose
-This repository contains the MATLAB m-files for LFM2PT along with synthetic example images.
+This repository contains the MATLAB m-files for HR-VPTM along with synthetic example images.
 The algorithm relies on two primary precursor code: oLaF (https://gitlab.lrz.de/IP/olaf) and SerialTrack (early development fork from https://github.com/FranckLab/SerialTrack, which in turn uses modified part2track https://github.com/Part2Track/Part2Track and TPT https://github.com/FranckLab/T-PT subfunctions).

 ## Running LFM2PT